Virtual pet: Communication

 With advanced video gaming technology, most modern digital pets do not show a message box nor icon to display the pet's internal variable, health state or emotion like earlier generations (such as Tamagotchi).
 Instead, users can only understand the pet by interpreting their actions, body language, facial expressions, etc. This helps to make a pet's behavior seem natural, rather than calculated, and fosters a feeling of a relationship between user and digital pet.

 Sense of reality

 To give a sense of reality to users, most digital pets have certain level of autonomy and unpredictability.
 The user can interact with the pet and this process of personalizing can make the pet more distinctive.
 Personalizing increases the feeling of responsibility for the pet to the user.
-For example, if a Tamagotchi is unattended for long enough, it will "die".
+For example, if a Tamagotchi is unattended for long enough, it will become "sick" and, if neglected further, "die".
+This constant need, and the consequences of failing to meet such needs, make the virtual pet seem more real than other toys.
+In the Petz games, animals cannot die, but they can display behaviors to alert the owner of their needs, such as becoming obese when overfed or howling when in need of attention.

 Interactivity

-To increase user's personal attachment to the pet, the pet interacts with the user.
-Interactivity can be classified into two categories: Short-term and long-term.

-Short-term interactivity includes direct interaction or action to reaction from the pet.
-Example: "touch" a pet with mouse cursor and the pet will give a direct response to the "touching".

-Long-term interactivity includes action that affects the pet's growth, behavior or life span.
-For example, training a pet may have a good effect on the pet's behavior.
-Long-term interactivity is quite important for a sense of reality as the user would think that he has some lasting influence on the pet.

-Two kinds of interactivity are often combined.
-Training (long-term interaction) may happen through continuing short-term interaction.
-Similarly, playing with a pet (short-term interaction) may, if continued over the long term, make the pet more optimistic.